- Search The Registry

 *Edwin Rosskam was born on this date in 1903.
-He was a white-American Jewish freelance photographer and writer.
+He was a white Jewish-American freelance photographer and writer.

-Edwin Rosskam was born in Munich, Germany to American parents and came to Philadelphia, PA in his late teens in 1919.
+Edwin Rosskam was born in Munich, Germany, to American parents and came to Philadelphia, PA, in his late teens in 1919.
 Rosskam aspired to be an artist and took up painting at the Pennsylvania Academy of the Fine Arts.
 It was here the early development of his interest in photography began.
-Getting his photojournalism career started Rosskam joined the Farm Security Administration and working under Roy Stryker. the view of America presented by the work produced by the FSA; photography exhibits he has done; the effect upon him of the people he met and photographed during his FSA career; the political impact of the FSA; applications and uses of the photographs produced by the FSA; the project's strengths and weaknesses; books and other projects he has contributed to.
+Getting his photojournalism career started, Rosskam joined the Farm Security Administration and worked under Roy Stryker.

 The view of America presented by the work produced by the FSA; photography exhibits he has done; the effect upon him of the people he met and photographed during his FSA career; the political impact of the FSA; applications and uses of the photographs produced by the FSA; the project's strengths and weaknesses; books and other projects he contributed to.